progoza/markdown-docs/cv/index.md

 #### 2018 - onwards:  UBS Business Solutions Poland

-- **GSS** - application used by bankers to build _book of demand_ for new bond issues on primary market.
-Technology stack: C# (.NET Framework client and .NET 6.0 backend), Sybase ASE, Kafka).
+- **GSS** - application used by bankers to build _book of demand_ for bond issues on primary market.
+Technology stack: C# (.NET Framework client and .NET 6.0 backend), Sybase ASE, Kafka.
 Role: Technical Business Analyst and backend developer.

 - **Primary Monitor** - progressive web application built from scratch, used by Investement Bank clients to observe/monitor the process of collecting the orders for new bonds issues on primary market.
 Tech stack: React, Java, Oracle DB.
 Role: Technical Business Analyst.